dilipkumar2k6/messaging-chat-app-system-design/README.md

 - Concurrent connections supported by a server: 1000
 - Number of servers: 500k
 - Number of connections per second: 5787 per sec ~ 6K per second
-### App Cache layer
-- Total size per day: 50GB
-- Use distributed in memory cache to store all data in cache

 ## API to heartbeat webscoket connection
 ```